Portsmouth Street Tramways Company: Municipilisation

 By 1892 the horse tram network had reached a maximum size of 14 miles of tramway operated by 58 tramcars and 249 horses, each individual route had its own distinguishing colour of car.
 Most of the route mileage was single track with passing loops and only a limited amount of double track in the town centre.
 In 1895 Portsmouth Corporation started to talk about taking over and electrifying the tramways and after several years of negotiations and disputes the corporation purchased all of the horse tram network commencing from 1 January 1901.
 This included the tramway to Cosham which at that time was outside of the town boundaries.
 The purchase price had to be settled by arbitration at £185,633 which was unfortunate for the company because they had declined an offer from the corporation of £205,964.
-The Portsmouth Street Tramways Company was left with its other businesses of horse bus operations and wedding cars and funeral hearses and also the horse tramways in Gosport.
+The Portsmouth Street Tramways Company was left with its other businesses of horse-drawn omnibus operations and wedding cars and funeral hearses and also the horse tramways in Gosport.

 Subsequent to the loss of their tram operation in Portsmouth, the Provincial Tramways Company constructed and opened the Portsdown and Horndean Light Railway from Cosham northwards to Horndean but this was under a new company and not the Portsmouth Street Tramways Company.